pomerium/pomerium/docs/guides/grafana.md

 ### Manage Access at Scale

-The steps outlined above work to confirm the configuration and for small teams, but adding users individually and manually does not scale.
+The steps outlined above work to confirm the configuration for small teams, but adding users individually and manually does not scale for larger organizations.
 To add users to Grafana at scale, consider using Grafana's Admin API and the [Global Users] endpoint to automate the creation of Grafana users with data from your IdP.

 ## Troubleshooting